Leonard Trent: Early service career

 In early 1937, in response to an advertisement in a newspaper, Trent applied for a short-term commission in the Royal Air Force (RAF).
-He passed a selection interview and subsequent medical test and in August was accepted for flight training.
+He passed a selection interview and subsequent medical test and in August was accepted for flying training.
 Induction training was with the Royal New Zealand Air Force (RNZAF) and was held at Taieri, near Dunedin, where he flew Gipsy Moths and Miles Magisters.
 Trent then undertook flight training at the RNZAF's Wigram Air Base in Christchurch, flying Avro 626 and Vickers Vildebeest aircraft.
 He gained his wings on 12 May 1938 and a month later he sailed for Britain to join the RAF.
 He was granted a short-service commission of five years in the rank of pilot officer on 23 August 1938.

 Posted to No. 15 Squadron RAF, which operated Fairey Battles out of Abingdon in Berkshire, Trent spent the next few months learning bombing and reconnaissance flying techniques.
 In February 1939, he spent three months at Hamble, near Southampton, attending a navigation course.
 Here he met Ursula Woolhouse, while playing golf at the local club in his downtime.